oliabn/WebChatRooms/README.md

 ## Redis

-I run Redis by Docker.
+If you use Windows you can run Redis by Docker.

 * To start a Redis server on port 6379, run the following command: